jisonZ/TransViz_Server/README.md

 We suggest that you start by typing:

         cd TransVizServer
         source venv/bin/activate
         pip install -r requirements.txt
         python run.py
 Or:

         flask run--debug

-Use the following command for testing
+Use the following command for testing:

         pytest -s

 Happy hacking!